francescoraves483/LTNT/README.md

 ```
 In the `lan` block, you should insert the IP address, netmask and interface name for the SSH Ethernet interface (`eth0` when using the suggested connections, as described before).

 In the `ptplan` block, you should insert the IP address, netmask and interface name for the control/clock synchronization Ethernet interface (`eth1` when using the suggested connections, as described before).
+The two boards must have an IPv4 address belonging to the same subnet.

-In the `dut` block, you should insert the IP address, netmask and interface name for the Ethernet interface connected to the corresponding endpoint of the network under test (if Ethernet is used to connect to the network under test).
+In the `dut` block, you should insert the IP address, netmask, interface name and, if needed, default gateway for the Ethernet interface connected to the corresponding endpoint of the network under test (if Ethernet is used to connect to the network under test).

 The `lte` interface is an optional interface which can be used to connect to a smartphone via USB thethering.
 In this case the connection to the network under test will be performed via the smartphone (thanks to USB), instead of Ethernet or other media via mPCIe modules.
+This interface can be configured to receive an IP address/default gateway via DHCP, as in this case, or it can also be configured with a static IP address.
+The supported OpenWrt network configuration options are listed [here](https://openwrt.org/docs/guide-user/base-system/basic-networking).
-* Disable NTP, to avoid any undesired clock step during the steps, if the boards are connected to the Internet.
+* Disable NTP, to avoid any undesired clock step during the tests, if the boards are connected to the Internet.
 This can be done by editing "/etc/config/system" and setting:
 ```
 option enabled '0'
 option enable_server '0'